 Many dog owners recommend ‘tub’ flooring, which is thicker than nylon and tarp-like.

 Ready to embark on a camping adventure with your dog?
-Here are three of the best dog-friendly tents to consider:
+Here are three of the best tent for camping with a dog in a tent to consider:

 Another dog-friendly tent that is popular and has good reviews is the Wenzel Pine Ridge Tent.
 This tent sleeps up to five people, though some consumers claim it’s more comfortable for four people.

 If you plan on camping with your dog with this tent, you might want to reduce the number of human campers down to three to ensure you have plenty of sleeping space.